 Taking Crochet Hat Measurements

-The first step in correctly creating a crochet hat or beanie is determining which size you need to make.
-There are two ways to do this:
+The first step in correctly creating a crochet hat or beanie is to determine your hat size, which will then provide the size of hat you need to make.
+There are a few ways to do this:

-- Estimate it based on age.
-If you don’t have your recipient next to you, or this is for a gift, then you’ll need to make an estimate.
-The table below lists average sizes for specific age groups.
+If you don’t have your recipient next to you, or this is for a gift, then you’ll have to make an estimate.
+The table further below lists average sizes for specific age groups.
 If you are making a hat for someone slightly smaller or larger than their peers, then you may want to go up or down to the next size.

 Average Crochet Hat/Beanie Size Chart